Need Help?

 • Step 2: Visit the Social Security Administration website and answer all questions accordingly.
 You must complete this step before going into the Social Security office for your appointment.

-• Step 3: Visit your local social security office to apply for the SSN, bringing the following documents with you:
+• Step 3: Visit your local Social Security Administration Office to apply for the SSN, bringing the following documents with you:

-• Printed paper I-20 with CPT work authorization
+• CPT I-20 with CPT employment authorization (printed paper document required)

 BEWARE OF SCAMS

-Please be aware that scammers will try to scare you with threats that something is wrong with your SSN!
-The Social Security office (SSA) will not call you unexpectedly unless you have put in a request specifically to be called about an issue.
-The SSA has warning information about scams, which you can find here
+Please be aware scammers will try to scare you with threats that something is wrong with your SSN!
+The Social Security Administration (SSA) will NEVER call you unexpectedly unless you have put in a request specifically to be called about an issue.
+The SSA has warning information about scams here

 If you receive a call from someone you do not know, do not provide any of your contact information or bank information, and never provide your SSN over the phone.
-No government official would ask for your SSN over the phone.
+US government officials will NEVER ask for your SSN over the phone.

 Resources